 If you have two weeks to travel through Sabah, I highly recommend following my plan, as it offers you the chance to see a lot of what the country has to offer while sticking to your budget.
 If you want to enter some of the remote National Parks and stay overnight with a guide, those trips must be booked long in advance and if you are a budget backpacker, could break your bank.
 Places such as the Maliau Basin or the Tabin Wildlife Reserve are top destinations for those looking for primary rainforests, however trips here can run $500 USD and up.
 Please also note that if you are planning to hike to the summit of Mount Kinabalu, it is recommended to book those tickets several months in advance.
 I highly recommend booking all tours with River Junkies, as they have excellent reviews, they are affordable, and we used them for our Kinabatangan River tour and were very impressed with their services.

-First Stop: Kota Kinabalu
+go to link First Stop: Kota Kinabalu

 Kota Kinabalu is the capital of Sabah and the major city to fly into.
 A relatively small city but a good place to find local food, cheap beer, and other travelers.
 Walking around the city is best if you can, because taxi drivers will charge you much more than other South East Asian countries.
 It can cost $15 USD to go only 10 minutes one-way.